Testproject¶

 Notable are the following sections:

-1. This is the include for the used Pyodide version.
+This is the include for the used Pyodide version.
 When quickly setting up a project, the default CDN version of Pyodide can be used and is loaded from here.
 Indeed, it is also possible to serve Pyodide on your own.
-For this, the utility script bin/get-pyodide.py can be used.
-This script downloads a minimal version of Pyodide delivered from the CDN and stores it into a folder named pyodide/.
-In such a case, the CDN-include here must be removed, and replaced by the local include. get-pyodide.py patches some Pyodide-files to directly run from the URL /pyodide.
-You can override this setting by specifying a variable window.languagePluginLoader before including the pyodide.js.
+For this, the utility script

-4. fetch describes Python source modules that are being fetched before the application starts.
+init.jsand the configuration described next.preludeis some Python code that is executed before any modules are fetched.
+It can be omitted, if not wanted.fetchdescribes Python source modules that are being fetched before the application starts.
 This is very useful for development purposes.
-For every entry (which is the name of the Python package to be created), a further object describing the fetch path and an optional optional attribute is provided.
-Using the path-attribute, the flare init script looks for a file files.json which provides a listing of the files being fetched.
-This file is generated using bin/gen-files-json.py which is described below.
-A Pyodide package can also be pre-compiled from source files, but this is not described in detail here, yet.
+For every entry (which is the name of the Python package to be created), a further object describing the fetchpathand an optionaloptionalattribute is provided.
+Using thepath-attribute, the flare init script looks for a filefiles.jsonwhich provides a listing of the files being fetched.
+This file is generated usingbin/gen-files-json.pywhich is described below.
+A Pyodide package can also be pre-compiled from source files, but this is not described in detail here, yet.kickoffis the Python code that is executed when all fetching is done and nothing failed.
+It is used as the entry point to start the web-app.
+In the hello.html file, it is just some “Hello World” stuff dumped out using flare.The class

 When writing huger apps with multiple Python files, the above example doesn’t satisfy.
 For this case, an HTML-file like above still serves as the entry point for the app, but requires a little more configuration.